chrisvpr/design-template/README.md

 to start working on your new environment.

 **Another way**

 Double click a file called `start` inside the repo.

-This file is a script that will do its best to setup your project without the need of you typing any command.
+This file is a script that
+will do its best to setup your project without the need of you typing any command.
 After installing all dependencies, it will start `gulp` automatically.

-Yes, `start` can be used as a way to start gulp without typing any command.
+Yes, double clicking `start` can be used as a way to start gulp without typing any command.